GDSC-YU/rate-booth/README.md

 1. `docker compose up`
 2. `task migrate-up`

-Then run `go run main.go` to the run the API.
+Then run `go run main.go` to the run the API